Equal Pay for Similar Work

+Second, suppose there exist a firm $j$ and a subset of productivities $V$ with positive measure such that $f_g^1(v)+f_g^2(v) < f_g(v)$ and $w_j^g(v)< v$ for all $v\in V$.
+We proceed by showing that firm $j$ can hire unemployed workers of type $(g,v)$, $v\in V$ at the going wage and increase its profit.
+Let $\tilde O_j$ be defined as follows:

-blocks $O$ as firm $j$'s profit increases as some previously unemployed workers are hired at a wage strictly less than their productivity while all existing workers at $j$ continue to be employed at the same wage as before, and Condition 2 of the definition of a block is satisfied for all $v\in[0,1]$ (i.e. no worker receives a wage cut and no workers are poached from firm $-j$).
-By construction, $\tilde w_j^g(v)$ satisfies our monotonicity condition.
+$\tilde O_j$ blocks $O$ as firm $j$'s profit increases as some previously unemployed workers are hired at a wage strictly less than their productivity while all existing workers at $j$ continue to be employed at the same wage as before, and Condition 2 of the definition of a block is satisfied for all $v\in[0,1]$ (i.e. no worker receives a wage cut and no workers are poached from firm $-j$).